MicrosoftDocs/customer-insights/ci-docs/audience-insights/api-examples.md

 You have to modify the query samples to make them work on the target environments:

-{serviceRoot}: https://api.ci.ai.dynamics.com/v1/instances/{instanceId} where {instanceId} is the GUID of the Customer Insights environment you want to query.
+- {serviceRoot}: `https://api.ci.ai.dynamics.com/v1/instances/{instanceId}` where {instanceId} is the GUID of the Customer Insights environment you want to query.
-{CID}: GUID of a unified customer record.
-Example: ce759201f786d590bf2134bff576c369.
+- {CID}: GUID of a unified customer record.
+Example: `ce759201f786d590bf2134bff576c369`.
-{PrimaryKey}: Identifier of the primary key of a customer record in a data source.
-Example: CNTID_1002 {DSname}: String with the entity name of a data source that gets ingested to Customer Insights.
-Example: Website_contacts.
+- {PrimaryKey}: Identifier of the primary key of a customer record in a data source.
+Example: `CNTID_1002`
+- {DSname}: String with the entity name of a data source that gets ingested to Customer Insights.
+Example: `Website_contacts`.
-{SegmentName}: String with the output entity name of a segment in Customer Insights.
-Example: Male_under_40.
+- {SegmentName}: String with the output entity name of a segment in Customer Insights.
+Example: `Male_under_40`.

 > [!IMPORTANT]
-> Auth?
+> - Auth?
-> serviceRoot?
+> - serviceRoot?
-> how to get customer GUIDs, entity names, etc?
+> - how to get customer GUIDs, entity names, etc?
 Through UI?

 ## Customer